 This specific thing usually takes place in some mountainous markets, especially the Bac Ha market in Lao Cai (a province in Northwest Vietnam).
 The market only is held once a week; at that time, young people with beautiful clothes go to the market, not to buy and sell, but to find a lover.

 The boys usually show off their talent for blowing the flutes, and the girls show the skill for embroidery through the clothes worn on the body.
-Both of them play together, such as throwing games and swing for them to find half of their life.
+Both of them play together, such as traditional games of throwing balls and swings for them to find half of their life.